JudeSahabandu/kickstarter-analysis/README.md

 ### Outcomes based on goals

 Further understanding of regional impact is important.
-Success rate based on campaign goal will change by country, as disposable incomes will vary from country to country.
+Success rate based on campaign goal may change by country, as disposable incomes will vary from country to country.
 For example, a country with lower disposable income may have a lower campaign success goal threshold when compared to that of a country with higher disposable income.

 Recommendation - Set campaign goal to $5000